Skip to main content

 Three days, three SaaS replacements.
 Harvest for time tracking, Trello for project management, Confluence for knowledge management.
 Each built from a requirements document by Claude Opus 4.6, each running in Docker, each covering 80-97% of the features I actually use.

-The Confluence clone is particularly satisfying because it demonstrates that AI code generation handles UI-complex applications -- not just CRUD forms and data tables, but a real rich text editor with formatting toolbars, hierarchical navigation, and auto-save.
-TipTap does the heavy lifting for the editor itself, but Claude made the right library choice, integrated it correctly, and built all the surrounding infrastructure (page tree, version history, search, command palette) from scratch.
+The Confluence clone demonstrates that AI code generation handles UI-complex applications: a real rich text editor with formatting toolbars, hierarchical navigation, and auto-save.
+TipTap does the heavy lifting for the editor itself.
+Claude made the right library choice, integrated it correctly, and built all the surrounding infrastructure (page tree, version history, search, command palette) from scratch.

 The complete source code is available on GitHub.
 Clone the repo, run docker compose up -d, and start writing.